hashicorp/packer/website/source/docs/builders/docker.html.md

     running `docker run -it --rm $IMAGE` will start the docker image from the `/bin/sh` shell interpreter; you could run a script or another shell by running `docker run -it --rm $IMAGE -c /bin/bash`.
-If your docker image embeds a binary intended do be run often, you should consider changing the default entrypoint to point to it.
+If your docker image embeds a binary intended to be run often, you should consider changing the default entrypoint to point to it.

 -   `volumes` (map of strings to strings) - A mapping of additional volumes to